ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 must be agreed upon between the client (sender gateway) and the server (recipient gateway).

-The Transfer Initialization Claims consists of the following:
+The Transfer Initialization Claims consist of the following:

 - digitalAssetId REQUIRED: This is the globally unique identifier for the digital asset located in the origin network.